van001/lesscode-fp/README.md

 **[File Streaming](https://github.com/van001/lesscode-fp/tree/master/examples/file-streaming)**

-Streams context of a text file and converts it into uppecase.
+Streams context of a text file and converts it into uppercase.